chrisdewa/unbelipy/docs/getting_started.rst

 To start out generate your app token `here <https://unbelievaboat.com/applications>`_.
 Don't forget to also authorize your app in your servers.

-To use, first import :class:`UnbeliClient` from unbelipy and isntantiate the client with your UnbelievaBoat API's token.
+To use, first import :class:`UnbeliClient` from unbelipy and instantiate the client with your UnbelievaBoat API's token.
 The client has these public methods:

 * :meth:`UnbeliClient.get_permissions` -> Returns the permissions for the app in the given server.